Culture of Bengal: Clothing

 Bengali Hindu woman wearing traditional garad saree during the Dhunuchi Nritya.

 At Jorashanko (Rabindranath Tagore's home in Kolkata) different drapes of sari were improvised on so that women could step out of the andarmahal (inner house) where they were relegated.
 This had Tagore's sister-in-law, Jnanadanandini Devi, bringing the Parsi way of draping the sari from Mumbai to Bengal.
 Chitra Deb, in her book 'Thakurbarir Andarmahal', describes the entire process of how the Parsi sari was adapted into Bengali culture.
-Before Devi's invention, Bengali women used to wear sari without a blouse underneath and stay in "Andarmahal" to follow "purdah", a concept of modesty bought by Muslims native to Bengal and was followed by both Hindus and Bengali Muslims.
+Before Devi's invention, Bengali women used to wear sari without a blouse underneath and stay in "Andarmahal" to follow "purdah", a concept of modesty bought by Bengali Muslims and was followed by both Hindus and Muslims.
 Dhakai is another attire of women unique to Bengal.
-There are several variations of Shari (Bengali Sari) such as Jamdani, Tant, Muslin, Tangail, Kantha, Rajshahi Silk, Dhakai reshom, Baluchari etc. Bengali women also wear Fotua, Bengali Kurti and Kapor which are also unique to Bangladesh.
-Men wear Gamucha, Panjabi, Lungi, Mujib Coat, Genji and Kaabli which are unique to the men of Bangladesh.
+There are several variations of Shari (Bengali Sari) such as Jamdani, Baluchari, Korial Saree, Garad sari, Tant, Muslin, Tangail, Kantha, Murshidabadi Silk, Rajshahi Silk, Dhakai reshom, Malda Silk etc.

+Bengali women also wear Fotua, Bengali Kurti which are also unique to Bangladesh and Lal pad sada Korial saree which is unique to West Bengal.
+Men wear Gamucha, Lungi, Mujib Coat, Sherwani, Genji and Kaabli which are unique to the men of Bangladesh and Nehru jacket, Dhoti, Panjabi, Uttariya, Topor, Chadar which are unique to men of West Bengal.

-Bengal has produced several of South Asia's leading fashion designers, including Sabyasachi Mukherjee, Bibi Russell, Rukhsana Esrar Runi and Rina Latif.
+Bengal has produced several of South Asia's leading fashion designers, including Sabyasachi Mukherjee, Anamika Khanna, Agnimitra Paul, Bibi Russell, Rukhsana Esrar Runi and Rina Latif.

+Sabyasachi is the leading wedding brand of South Asia.